European vs. African Honey Bees

 Distributing a beehive nest is never a pleasant experience as it will likely end with someone being stung once or multiple times.
 Their reactions to disturbance are very different.

-Tips to avoid getting stung by a bee:
+Tips to avoid getting stung by a honey bee:

 - Trim the vegetation near your home – thick vegetation may provide nesting places for them.